sschimper-splunk/simple-aws-env-with-splunk/README.md

 ## Prerequisites
 - An AWS account.
-- An AWS Marketplace subscription for the Splunk Enterprise AMI (If you don't have that yet, don't worry, I will walk you through the process in the **Start up the environment** section).
+- An AWS Marketplace subscription for the Splunk Enterprise AMI (If you don't have that yet, don't worry, I will briefly mention what to do in the *Special case* part of the  **Start up the environment** section).
 - A public key for AWS EC2.

 ## Set Up